 Covid-19: Doctor in Meghalaya, state’s only patient, dies; six family members test positive

-The Bethany Hospital in Shillong, where the doctor was admitted, along with it’s second campus in Nongpoh in Ri Bhoi district, have been sealed and sanitised.
+The Bethany Hospital in Shillong, where the doctor was admitted, along with its second campus in Nongpoh in Ri Bhoi district, have been sealed and sanitised.

 A doctor in Meghalaya, the only Covid-19 patient in the state, died on Wednesday morning in a hospital in Shillong.
 Six members of his family have now tested positive for the disease, Chief Minister Conrad Sangma said.

-Dr John L Silo Rynthathiang, 69, was the founder of the Bethany Hospitals in the state.
+Dr John L Silo Rynthathiang, 69, was the founder of the state’s Bethany Hospitals.
 He had tested positive for the coronavirus on Monday evening, an unidentified family member told PTI.

-Condoling the doctor’s death, Sangma tweeted, “I am saddened to inform that the first Covid-19 positive patient in Meghalaya passed away this morning at 2.45 am.
+Sangma tweeted, “I am saddened to inform that the first Covid-19 positive patient in Meghalaya passed away this morning at 2.45 am.
 My heartfelt condolences to his family and loved ones.
 May his soul rest in peace.”

 Sangma said that 68 people related to Rynthathiang have been tested for Covid-19.
 Of these, patients who tested positive are family members and helpers of the doctor, he added.
 Six other cases are being retested, while the reports for the remaining people returned negative.